 Graduates of the programme will typically be involved in facility management, property management (residential / commercial / retail), service providers to industry (pharmaceutical / tech) or public sector employees involved in hospital / OPW / local authorities / social housing / education facilities etc.

 This programme has been developed in parallel with two new related Level 8 programmes.
-It is a natural progression for students who have completed ATU Sligo's Level 6 Certificate in Property Services and Facilities Management and provides students with the academic foundation required and a progression pathway to undertake the Level 8 BSc (Hons) in Building and Facilities Management or the Level 8 BSc (Hons) in Real Estate Development and Valuation both of which will be launching in 2023.
+It is a natural progression for students who have completed ATU Sligo's Level 6 Certificate in Property Services and Facilities Management and provides students with the academic foundation required and a progression pathway to undertake the Bachelor of Science (Honours) in Facilities and Building Services Management (Online) or the Bachelor of Science (Honours) in Real Estate Development and Valuation (Online).

 An important partner in the development of ATU Sligo's suite of Property Services and Facilities Management programmes has been the SCSI.
 James Lonergan, Director of Education at SCSI commented on their accreditation, “The Society of Chartered Surveyors Ireland is delighted to see the launch of these courses through our partnership with ATU Sligo.
 The availability of these online courses in Real Estate Development and Valuation and in Facilities Management (FM) provides a unique, flexible, accessible opportunity for students who wish to upskill on a part time basis”.